 Appealing Health Plan Decisions

-Under the Affordable Care Act, you have the right to appeal a health insurance company’s decision to deny payment for a claim or to terminate your health coverage.
+You have the right to appeal a health insurance company’s decision to deny payment for a claim or to terminate your health coverage.
 The following rules for appeals apply to health plans created after March 23, 2010, and to older plans that have been changed in certain ways since that date.

 You can appeal your insurance company’s decision through an “internal appeal”, in which you ask your insurance company to do a full and fair review of its decision.
 If your insurance company still denies payment or coverage, the law permits you to have an independent third party decide to uphold or overturn the plan’s decision.
 This final process is often referred to as an “external review”.